-Princeton Brain & Spine: Leaders in Advanced Neurosurgery
+Princeton Brain, Spine & Sports Medicine: Leaders in Advanced Neurosurgery

-The neurosurgeons of Princeton Brain & Spine are fellowship trained in advanced treatments for spinal, cranial and neurological disorders.
-With access to state-of-the-art equipment and collaborative partnerships with reputable PA and NJ hospitals, PBS provides patients with leading-edge diagnosis and treatment for degenerative cervical conditions, brain tumors, neuralgias and stenosis.
+The neurosurgeons of Princeton Brain, Spine & Sports Medicine are fellowship trained in advanced treatments for spinal, cranial and neurological disorders.
+With access to state-of-the-art equipment and collaborative partnerships with reputable PA and NJ hospitals, PBSSM provides patients with leading-edge diagnosis and treatment for degenerative cervical conditions, brain tumors, neuralgias and stenosis.

 Our breakthrough technology and pioneering surgical techniques are only part of our patient-centered care approach.
 The entire PBSSM staff treats you like family, making you feel comfortable and informed during times of critical health stress.
 Call 215.741.3141 in Pennsylvania or 609.921.9001 in New Jersey to schedule a consultation—or make an appointment using our contact form.